ARIMAenjoyer/poisson-glm/README.md

 # poisson-glm
-Custom implementation of a Poisson GLM with Elastic Net regularization and gradient-based optimization
+Custom implementation of a Poisson GLM with regularization and gradient-based optimization

 ## Problem